huggingface/dataset-viewer/services/admin/README.md

 - `ADMIN_UVICORN_HOSTNAME`: the hostname.
 Defaults to `"localhost"`.
 - `ADMIN_UVICORN_NUM_WORKERS`: the number of uvicorn workers.
 Defaults to `2`.
 - `ADMIN_UVICORN_PORT`: the port.
 Defaults to `8000`.

+### Prometheus

+- `PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
+See https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn.
+Defaults to empty, in which case every worker manages its own metrics, and the /metrics endpoint returns the metrics of a random worker.

 ### Cache